BiswajeetRay7/Intelligence-writing/README.md

 ---

 #### Disclaimer

-I currently work as a Cyber Threat Intelligence Analyst but **I'm not an expert on intelligence writing**.
  I created this collection as part of my learning process of this essential topic and as a way to share and learn with the intelligence/cybersecurity community.